vtex/shoreline/packages/site/documentation/components/text-area.md

 ### Disabled

-It means that the user will not be able to add any input value to the `TextArea`.
-To use this variation, the `disabled` property should have a true value.
+You can disable the input by defining the `disabled` property.

 ```jsx
 function Example() {